evie-song/airbnb_clone/README.md

 - `rails s` to start the server

-- navigate to `localhost:3000` to try it out!
+- navigate to `localhost:3000`

+- you can create your own account or use username `test@email.com` password `Test@ccount` to try it out!

 Feel free to reach out to me with any questions at evie.shuangsong@gmail.com